Platforms: Windows, Mac, iOS, Android, Linux, Chrome OS, Darwin, FreeBSD, OpenBSD

 1Password: Costs and what's covered

-New users can try 1Password free for up to 30 days, but after that you'll need to choose between a personal plan — $35.88 per year for a single user — or for a family plan that covers up to 5 users for $59.88 per year.
+New users can try 1Password free for up to two weeks, but after that you'll need to choose between a personal plan — $35.88 per year for a single user — or for a family plan that covers up to 5 users for $59.88 per year.
 Any additional users on a family plan will cost you $12 per year.
 1Password has killed off its free mobile apps.

 All users get syncing of unlimited passwords across all their devices, access to accounts online and offline, a password generator, a Security Audit, security alerts, email support, 1GB of secure storage and one year of item history to restore deleted data or passwords.
 The family plan adds sharing of passwords and documents, permission controls and account-recovery tools.

-To sync the standalone desktop app's data with the mobile 1Password apps, you would need to make a one-time in-app purchase of $9.99 in the iOS and/or Android app to unlock the Pro features.
+To sync the standalone desktop app's data with the mobile 1Password apps, you need to make a one-time in-app purchase of $9.99 in the iOS and/or Android app to unlock the Pro features.

 1Password supports Windows 10 and above along with Microsoft .NET 4.6.2 or later.
 For macOS, you will need 10.13 High Sierra or later.
 In May 2021, the 1Password Linux desktop app was officially released, after several months in beta testing, and supports most major Linux distributions.